 Civil unrest/political tension

-We strongly advise any Australians in the Central African Republic to depart as soon as possible by commercial means.
+We strongly advise any Australians remaining in the CAR to depart as soon as possible by commercial means.
 If you require consular assistance you should contact the Australian Embassy in Paris +33 1 4059 3300 or the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305.
 See under Where to get help for further information.

-Serious and indiscriminate violence and looting has occurred in the capital, Bangui, since it was captured by rebels in March 2013.
+Serious and indiscriminate violence and looting has occurred in the capital, Bangui, since it was initially captured by rebels in March 2013.
+Violence further increased following the collapse of the new regime in December 2013.
 There have been reports of arbitrary arrests.
-Cases of rape and other forms of sexual violence have been reported.
-Law enforcement personnel are unable to ensure the security of civilians in Bangui and other towns.
+Many cases of rape and other forms of sexual violence have been reported.
+Peacekeeping forces and remaining law enforcement personnel are unable to ensure the security of civilians in the CAR.
 A curfew is in place in Bangui and restrictions on movement may be imposed in other parts of the country without warning.

-The Ugandan Lord’s Resistance Army (LRA) has made periodic incursions in the southeast of the Central African Republic, especially Haut-Mbomou province.
+The Ugandan Lord’s Resistance Army (LRA) has made periodic incursions in the southeast of the CAR, especially Haut-Mbomou province.
 Many people have been killed and thousands more have fled the region.
 Civilians continue to be targeted by the LRA in attacks.

-Kidnapping: Foreigners, including aid workers, have been the target of kidnappings and violent crime in the Central African Republic.
+Kidnapping: Foreigners, including aid workers, have been the target of kidnappings and violent crime in the CAR.
 For more information about kidnapping see our Kidnapping threat bulletin.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.

-Banditry and crime are common throughout the Central African Republic.
-Serious and indiscriminate violence and looting has occurred in the capital Bangui since it was captured by rebels in March 2013.
-Law enforcement personnel are unable to ensure the security of civilians in Bangui and other towns.
+Banditry and crime are common throughout the CAR.
+Serious and indiscriminate violence and looting has occurred in the capital Bangui since March 2013.
+International peacekeepers and remaining law enforcement personnel are unable to ensure the security of civilians in the CAR, including in Bangui.